Homes For Sale In Pierson Place Historic District

 Pierson Place Historic District boundaries are roughly Camelback Road and the Grand Canal, Central and 7th Avenues, Phoenix, Arizona.
 The Light Rail wraps around this fantastically located historic district as does Melrose on 7th.

-Pierson Place has a lot to offer that many other districts do not.
+Homes in Pierson Place Historic District have a lot to offer that many other historic districts do not.
 You’re surrounded by the Metro Light Rail on one side, Melrose on 7th on the other, and tons of restaurants, shopping, coffee houses that are ALL in walking distance.
 Being basically sandwiched between both Central Avenue and 7th Avenue is a good thing!

-The architectural styles and square footage in this neighborhood is what I call a mish-mosh of a historic district, but in a good way.
+The Pierson Place neighborhood is what I call a mish-mosh of a historic district, but in a good way.
 Early neighborhood styles include Bungalows and a number of different Period Revivals.
 English Cottages, Pueblo Revival, Spanish Colonial Revival, and Southwest Style houses are all found within the neighborhood.

 Later Architectural Styles In Pierson Place

 Most of the buildings in the proposed Pierson Place Historic District are single family houses.
 However, a range of architectural styles reflects several decades of build-out.
 The early modern designs include an Art Modern house and several International Style houses that can also found in Pierson Place.

 In the late 1930’s and 1940’s, and the early 1950’s, the district continued to build out with modern Ranch Styles.
 The Transitional Ranch, French Provincial, Early, and Simply Ranch sub styles are well represented in the neighborhood.
 Fifteen-percent of the properties in Pierson Place are multifamily complexes, comprised of collections of detached single family buildings, duplexes, triplexes, and four-plexes (quads).

 Square Footage of Homes in Pierson Place Historic District